wrick17/calendar-plugin/README.md

 > The function that is called when you click on the previous button in the month view.
 The first day of the previous month is passed as a parameter to the function as a javascript [Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) object.

+`onSelectYear` - **function**
+> The function that is called when you select a year from the dropdown in the year view header.
+The first day of the first month of the selected year is passed as a parameter to the function as a javascript [Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) object.

 `onClickYearNext` - **function**
 > The function that is called when you click on the next button in the year view.
 The first day of the first month of the next year is passed as a parameter to the function as a javascript [Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) object.